Having a fresh college degree means one thing:

 Even if you’re extremely gifted, there will always be colleagues with more talent and experience.
-However, if you can build strong relationships with clients, you can increase your impact and establish similar or even more value than more senior consultants.
+However, if you can build strong content-based relationships with clients, you will increase your impact and create similar or even more value than more senior consultants.
 This meritocracy is what attracts young professionals to the best consulting firms.

-While relationships are client-centric ways to create connections and develop business, engagements actually create revenue for your firm.
+While relationships are the client-centric path to create connections and develop business, projects (or engagements) actually create revenue for your firm.
 If you are an analyst or internal consultant, engagements create growth opportunities or reduce costs as well.

-The more projects you complete successfully, the more experience you gain, the more money and margin your firm makes, and the more valuable you are to the firm.
+The more projects you complete successfully, the more experience you gain, the more money and margin your firm makes, and the more valuable you are to the firm — the ultimate virtuous cycle.
 Shakespeare said that “the play’s the thing” – for consultants, the project is the thing, the center of the consultant’s day-to-day world.

-Project-based thinking is an effective way to conduct any initiative, instead of having a level of effort support structure.
+Project-based thinking is an effective way to conduct any initiative, instead of having a “level of effort” organizational and operating model.
 Project-based thinking means that there is a beginning and end, that there is clear scope and deliverables (how we know we are done), and that you can bring in team members with the strength and diversity needed to accomplish the task.